 Pentax 645Z versus Canon 5DS R

 The Pentax 645Z and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in April 2014 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645Z) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645Z) and a full frame (5DS R) sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Canon provides 50.3 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Pentax 645Z and the Canon 5DS R are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).